What are angiotensin II receptor blockers (ARBs)?

-These medications aren’t recommended for pregnant women or women who plan to become pregnant.
-Talk to your doctor if side effects are particularly troublesome or if you’re not sure whether the medication is improving your condition.
+ARBs aren’t recommended for those who are pregnant or plan to become pregnant.
+There’s also some evidence that ARBs should be used with caution in older adults.
+Talk to your doctor if side effects are particularly troublesome or if you aren’t sure whether the medication is helping you.

-In July 2010, a meta-analysis of several clinical trials showed an increase in cancer risk in patients taking an ARB.
-However, in June 2011, further research and analysis of dozens of research studies conducted by the FDA showed that there’s no increased risk of developing cancer while taking an ARB.
-The initial report compiled data from five clinical trials and the FDA’s farther-reaching analysis included more than 30 studies.
-It’s now commonly thought that ARBs don’t increase a patient’s risk of developing cancer.
+In July 2010, a meta-analysis of several clinical trials showed an increased cancer risk in people taking ARBs.
+In June 2011, further research by the U.S. Food and Drug Administration (FDA) indicated no increased risk of developing cancer while taking an ARB.
+The earlier report included data from five clinical trials, while the FDA’s analysis included more than 30 studies.

 More recently, studies published in 2014 and 2016 also suggest that there’s no increased risk of cancer in people taking ARBs.
 A study published in 2017 indicated that ARBs may actually be helpful for people with prostate cancer.
 At this time, the FDA states that treatment with an ARB medication doesn’t increase the risk of cancer.